Adult Reconstructive Surgery Fellowship

 Duration: 1 year (August 1 to July 31)

 Attention: Debby DiMartino

 Goals and characteristics

-The primary goal of the fellowship is to provide advanced training in adult reconstructive surgery with an emphasis on complex problems, including revision total joint replacement.
-Though the precepts of Dr. Otto E. Aufranc provide the foundation for reconstructive surgery at the New England Baptist Hospital, there is a unique variety of new approaches and techniques that will provide the Fellow with a multifaceted approach to complex reconstructive situations.
+The primary goal of the fellowship is to provide advanced training in adult reconstructive surgery with an emphasis on complex primary and revision total joint replacements.
+Though the precepts of Dr. Otto E. Aufranc provide the foundation for reconstructive surgery at the New England Baptist Hospital, there is a unique variety of approaches and techniques that will provide the Fellow with a multifaceted approach to minimally invasive and complex joint replacements.